 4 Reasons to Start Planning Ahead for Giving Tuesday

-Start your planning process by reviewing your current fundraising strategy and performance.
-Donorly’s fundraising strategy guide recommends analyzing aspects of your past campaigns such as:
+Start your planning process by reviewing your fundraising strategy for this past Giving Tuesday and its overall performance.
+Donorly’s fundraising strategy guide recommends looking at these key aspects when analyzing past campaigns:

-- Most and least successful campaigns and appeal tactics
+- Most and least successful marketing and appeal tactics

 - Key fundraising metrics like donor retention rate, donation frequency, and fundraising return on investment (ROI)